SSravanthi/csee5590/README.md

 # Sample
-This is a sample repository
+This is a web/mobile programminglab repository